 Clients who wish to invest on margin must have a $2,000 minimum to apply for a margin account.

 Vanguard’s mission is to level the playing field for all investors.
-Big or small, they are committed to take a stand for their investors by treating them fairly and giving them the best chance for investment success.
+Big or small, the company is committed to taking a stand for investors by treating them fairly and giving them the best chance for investment success.

-Since 1975, Vanguard has been providing low-cost ETFs for its investors to gain maximal diversification and to take the subjectivity of a money manager out of the equation for returns.
+Since 1975, Vanguard has been providing low-cost ETFs for its investors to gain maximum diversification and to take the subjectivity of a money manager out of the equation for returns.

 Whether you are interested in a simple brokerage account, retirement account, or personally managed account, Vanguard has options for all of your needs.
 Here are the accounts they offer:

 Vanguard’s brokerage service offers a wide array of investment vehicles across asset classes for its clients to choose from.

 Stocks, options, bonds, CDs, and ETFs, just to name a few.